pzelmanski/BankAccount-FSharp/Notes.md

 thrundi: Treat it the same way as you deconstruct DU cases when you do match type of DU = | A of int | B of string
 thrundi: match du with | A x -> x.ToString() // x is int | B y -> y // y is string

+Creating a copy of an immutable data: let initialPerson = {PersonId = PersonId 42; Name = "Joseph"}
+let updatesPerson = {initialPerson with Name = "Joe"}

+Aggregates - basic unit of persistance.
+Aggregates should be loaded and saved as a whole.
+Each database transaction should work with a single aggreagate (cannot be multiple).
+It's not allowed to work with only a part of an aggregate.